I waited a long time for FreshDirect to serve my neighborhood.

 I did some shopping and compared back in 2013, then again during Covid, and again in 2026.

-I have a nice spreadsheet here that you can tweak to see how your supermarket would compare to Freshdirect.
+Download my nice spreadsheet here that you can tweak to see how your supermarket would compare to Freshdirect.

 A Supposedly Cheap Thing I'll Never Do Again (1)

-A FreshDirect Detailed Price Comparison
+A Freshdirect Detailed Price Comparison

-When FreshDirect opened their massive plant in Long Island City in 2002, I anxiously awaited service to my part of Queens.
+When Freshdirect opened their massive plant in Long Island City in 2002, I anxiously awaited service to my part of Queens.
 It would be city style services for slowly gentrifying Jackson Heights (2), an area that familiar to many for the only semi-trendy spot we have, the Jackson Diner (3).
 I signed up at FreshDirect with my zip code and address, to be emailed when FreshDirect would begin deliveries to our up and coming neighborhood.

 I would order now and again in a pinch, and deal with the prices.
-Then Covid hit, and Freshdirect were one of the few outfits that I could get supplies from, a lifesaver!
+Then COVID hit, and Freshdirect were one of the few outfits that I could get supplies from, a lifesaver!
 I tailed off thereafter, but still use them for special occasions, for ingredients not available locally (yuppy food like endives), or lately because their Kevlar (TM) indestructible bags are the worlds most useful thing for moving progeny from one dorm or apartment to another.

-The FreshDirect basket is $60 more at $428, about 14%.
-Not so much, really, for all that convenience.
-Still, $60 every couple of weeks is another $1500 a year.
-It’s not consistent either – FreshDirect is very competitive on boxed goods and not so (over 20% worse) on fresh goods.
-If you lean towards more perishables and fewer staples, FreshDirect isn’t for you.
-Still, I went into this thinking FreshDirect was way more, which isn’t the case.
-Will I change?
-A little.
 There are some things I value about the hands-on part of shopping, which includes changing my mind based on what looks good, and being able to measure quantities more accurately.
 My butcher has far better quality than either FreshDirect or the supermarket.
 In a pinch for time, though, I won’t feel as if I’ve been raked over the coals.
-Close enough to shop there every now and again, a bit too much to make it my primary outlet.
+Close enough to shop when I'm lazy or need delivery every now and again, too much to make it my primary outlet.

 Footnotes